 What is EMDR?

-EMDR stands for Eye Movement and Desensitisation Reprocessing and was developed by American Psychologist Francine Shapiro in the late 1980s.
+EMDR stands for Eye Movement and Desensitisation Reprocessing.
+It was developed by American Psychologist Francine Shapiro in the late 1980s.

-The aim is to relieve psychological distress and the physical symptoms associated with traumatic memories or anticipatory anxiety such as phobias.
-It uses eye movements or other bilateral stimulation (ie tactile or auditory) to reduce or eliminate the intensity of disturbing thoughts and/or bodily sensations related to past trauma or anticipated trauma.
+The aim of EMDR therapy is to relieve your psychological distress and the physical symptoms associated with it.
+This may involve working with traumatic memories or, anticipatory anxiety, such as phobias.
+EMDR uses eye movements or other bilateral stimulation (ie touch or sound) to reduce or eliminate the intensity of disturbing thoughts and/or bodily sensations related to past trauma or anticipated trauma.

 In the UK it is recommended in the National Institute for Clinical Excellence (NICE) guidelines for post traumatic stress disorder (PTSD) and more information can be found here: